 DiCaprio’s portrayals of Howard Hughes in ‘The Aviator’ in 2004 and Hugh Glass in ‘The Revenant’ in 2015 won him the Golden Globe Award for Best Actor – Motion Picture Drama.
 His performance as Jordan Belfort in ‘The Wolf of Wall Street’ in 2013 won him the Golden Globe award for Best Actor – Motion Picture Musical or Comedy.
 He also won the Academy Award for Best Actor and BAFTA Award for his performance in ‘The Revenant’.

 Leonardo DiCaprio has always been regarded as one of the most versatile actors of the current generation, owing to the critical as well as commercial success his films have enjoyed through the years.
 After finally getting his well-deserved Oscar for his performance in The Revenant, we are eagerly waiting to see what he does next.
 So, what is the next Leonardo DiCaprio movie?
 Well, you are at the right place.
-Here’s the list of upcoming Leonardo DiCaprio films scheduled to release in 2019 and 2020.
-We can only hope that the latest Leonardo DiCaprio movies would be as good as some of his recent ones.
+Here’s the list of upcoming Leonardo DiCaprio films and tv show scheduled to release in 2019 and 2020.

 1. Once Upon a Time in Hollywood (2019)